-Lisa Davis is the Clinical Professor of Law for the International Women’s Human Rights (IWHR) Clinic and leads the Gender Law and Policy Project (GLPP) at the Sorensen Center for International Peace and Justice.
+Lisa Davis is the Clinical Professor of Law for the Human Rights and Gender Justice Clinic (formerly named International Women’s Human Rights Clinic) and leads the Gender Law and Policy Project (GLPP) at the Sorensen Center for International Peace and Justice.
 For over fifteen years she has worked as an advocate for gender and human rights.
 She has written and reported extensively on human rights and gender issues, including on women’s rights and LGBT rights, with a focus on peace-building and security issues in conflict and disaster settings.
 She has also testified before various international human rights bodies and Congress.
 Lisa is a Board Member of the LGBT Social Science and Public Policy Center at Roosevelt House and a member of the Circle of Health International Middle East Delegation.

 Lisa has led in-country fact-finding investigations and trainings on human rights violations in the Middle East and North Africa, Latin America and Southeast Asia and has advocated before various U.N. human rights bodies, the Inter-American Commission for Human Rights (IACHR), the Inter-American Court of Human Rights, and in domestic court.
 Lisa served as lead counsel for the 2010 IACHR petition on behalf of displaced Haitian women and girls, which resulted in the Commission’s first-ever precautionary measures decision recognizing state responsibility to prevent third-party gender-based violence.
 She was subsequently awarded The 2011 People’s Choice Gavel Award by her peers for the decision.